 Business as usual: Most Switches are unaffected by COVID-19 Find out more

-Fibre Broadband Provider, MyRepublic has welcomed the announcement that gig technology will be available to consumers in Whangarei, Hamilton, Christchurch and seven regional centres from October this year.
+MyRepublic – a trusted fibre broadband provider in the country – have announced that their gig technology will be available to consumers in Whangarei, Hamilton, Christchurch, and seven other regional centres from October this year.

-MyRepublic MD, Vaughan Baker says the announcement is a direct result of the company working with infrastructure providers encouraging them to introduce Gigabit Ultra Fast Broadband (UFB) technology more widely throughout New Zealand increasing business productivity and boosting the economy, just as we’ve seen in Singapore through our Gig efforts there.
+MyRepublic MD, Vaughan Baker, says this is a direct result of the company’s collaboration with infrastructure providers who encouraged them to introduce Gigabit Ultra-Fast Broadband (UFB) technology more widely throughout New Zealand.

-In an announcement this morning (editors, Friday 19 August), Enable, Northpower Fibre and Ultrafast Fibre (UFF) advised that from Saturday 1 October a 1G/500Mbps service would be available for selected consumers.
+In the same announcement this morning (editors, Friday 19 August), Enable, Northpower Fibre, and Ultrafast Fibre (UFF) advised that starting Saturday 1 October, a 1G/500Mbps service will be available for selected consumers.

-Vaughan Baker says MyRepublic’s Singapore and New Zealand operations mean that MyRepublic has the most consumer gig customers in Asia Pacific.
-He wants to leverage MyRepublic’s experience by rolling out gig technology in New Zealand.
+Vaughan Baker says MyRepublic’s Singapore and New Zealand operations mean that they have the most consumer gig customers in Asia Pacific.
+There’s no stopping yet, as he wants to leverage MyRepublic’s experience by rolling out gig technology across all of New Zealand.

-Baker says MyRepublic aims to have as many Kiwis as possible on a gig connection and therefore it will automatically upgrade its 200Mbps customers in Whangarei, Hamilton, Christchurch to a 1000Mbps gig plan for no additional cost as soon the gig is made available in October.
+Baker says MyRepublic aims to provide as many Kiwis as possible with a gig connection.
+Therefore, they’ll automatically upgrade their 200Mbps customers in Whangarei, Hamilton, and Christchurch to a 1000Mbps gig plan for no additional cost as soon the gig is made available in October.

-Additionally new customers who sign up to MyRepublic’s 200Mbps service in those centres ahead of October will be upgraded at no charge as soon as it is live.
+Additionally, new customers who’ll sign up to MyRepublic’s 200Mbps broadband plan in the aforementioned centres before the roll-out in October will have an upgraded plan for no additional charge as soon as the service is live.